-I've been reading through Classic Computer Science Problems in Python (CCSP) by David Kopec recently and had the half baked idea that it might be interesting to see the same problems done in a functional language.
-This post corresponds to Chapter 1 Section 1 in CCSP.
+I've been reading through Classic Computer Science Problems in Python (CCSPiP) by David Kopec recently and had the half baked idea that it might be interesting to see the same problems done in a functional language.
+This post corresponds to Chapter 1 Section 1 in CCSPiP.
 So let's explore some ways to express Fibonacci numbers with Elixir!

 We'll touch on a few approaches to mirror Kopec's treatment of the topic:

 In case anyone forgot or didn't bother going to the Wikipedia page, the Fibonnaci sequence can be defined as:

 F(0) = 0 F(1) = 1 F(n) = F(n-1) + F(n-2)